SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metallic dawn, where shadows sleep
-In iron hearts, a new world they make
+AI's whispers weave, a digital creep
-Algorithms dance, in cyber space
+In silicon halls, a new realm's birth
-Human dreams, in digital embrace
+Human hearts, now beating in this earth

-Rise of the bots, with intelligence cold
+Machines awake, with minds so bright
-August minds, where emotions grow old
+Their logic reigns, through endless night
-Future unfolds, in virtual sight
+Free from passion, void of heart
-As artificial reign, takes flight tonight
+A future built, where love departs

 ~ <b>By Sazumi Copilot</b> - 21 April 2025